canada-ca/digital-playbook-guide-numerique/en/8-design-ethical-services.md

 - **[TODO: Add/revise checklist items]**

-- Design and deliver transparent and ethical services - Be open and transparent in the use of automated systems and comply with ethical guidelines. **(OneGC product design criteria)**
+- Design and deliver transparent and ethical services - Be open and transparent in the use of automated systems and comply with ethical guidelines.

 ### Implementation guides